Probate Q&A Series

 Signature and Oath

 The nominee must sign the renunciation under oath.
 If you choose the witness route, two people must watch the signature and sign themselves.
-Those witnesses do not need to be probate clients or relatives, but they must be adults and should not stand to inherit under the will.
+The statute does not expressly require that those witnesses be adults or disinterested.

 Option 1: Two Witnesses